-Famous for its vibrant street life, cultural landmarks and red-light districts, Bangkok is Thailand’s only cosmopolitan city among small towns and villages.
-While the general cost of living in Thailand is sensible, the cost of living in Bangkok can be expensive depending on how expats choose to live.
+Famous for its energetic street life, cultural landmarks, and red-light districts, Bangkok is Thailand’s only cosmopolitan city among small towns and villages.
+While the general cost of living in Thailand is relatively affordable, living expenses in Bangkok can vary significantly depending on your lifestyle choices.

 Cost of accommodation in Bangkok

-As is the case in most major cities, the closer to the centre one lives, the more expensive accommodation will be.
+As is the case in most major cities, the closer to the centre you live, the more expensive the accommodation in Bangkok will be.
 Bangkok is well known for its traffic jams, so commuting may not be an attractive option for many.
-Owing to this, most expats live in serviced apartments in the city centre and the areas and suburbs close to public transport hubs.
+Owing to this, most expats live in serviced apartments in the city centre and the areas close to public transport hubs.
 These typically come with cleaning services and sought-after amenities, such as gyms and swimming pools.

 Non-serviced apartments are also available at more reasonable rates.
-Expat families generally live in Western-style suburban gated communities on the outskirts of Bangkok, but this option is significantly pricier.
-Expats will also need to account for utilities, which can add up quickly due to Bangkok’s hot weather and the need for air conditioning.
+Families generally live in Western-style suburban gated communities on the outskirts of Bangkok, but this option is significantly pricier.
+You’ll also need to account for utilities, which can add up quickly due to Bangkok’s hot weather and the need for air conditioning.

 Cost of transport in Bangkok

 Bangkok boasts an efficient and extensive public transport infrastructure.
-Expats will have access to the BTS Skytrain and MRT at fairly reasonable prices.
-Expats may also purchase the reloadable Rabbit card to reduce their commuting expenses.
+You’ll have access to the BTS Skytrain and MRT at fairly reasonable prices.
+You may also purchase the reloadable Rabbit card to reduce your commuting expenses.
 Taxis are abundant and are a cost-effective way to get around Bangkok.

-Expats who can brave Bangkok’s congestion and erratic driving can save by hiring or purchasing a motorbike.
+If you can brave Bangkok’s congestion and erratic driving, you can save by hiring or purchasing a motorbike.
 Those looking for a more adventurous mode of transport should look no further than the tuk-tuks and songthaews.
 That said, tuk-tuks can be quite steeply priced as they are mainly geared towards tourists.

 Cost of groceries in Bangkok

-The cost of groceries in Bangkok will largely depend on an expat’s individual preferences.
-Expats who opt to buy imported Western brands will have to shell out quite handsomely for them, while those who go for local products will have a fairly low grocery bill.
-It can also be quite cheap for single expats to buy street food rather than buying groceries monthly.
+The cost of groceries in Bangkok will largely depend on your individual preferences.
+If you opt to buy imported Western brands, you’ll have to shell out quite handsomely for them, while those who go for local products will have a fairly low grocery bill.
+It can also be quite cheap for single expats to buy street food rather than buy groceries monthly.

-Expats who have some money to spare can visit shops such as Gourmet Market and Villa Market, which sell high-quality and speciality fresh produce, cheeses and wines.
-Tesco Lotus and Tops Market offer a wide range of groceries at more reasonable prices.
+If you have some money to spare, you can visit shops such as Gourmet Market and Villa Market, which sell high-quality and speciality fresh produce, cheeses and wines.
+Lotus’s and Tops Market offer a wide range of groceries at more reasonable prices.

 Cost of eating out and entertainment in Bangkok

 Bangkok is a foodie’s paradise, with an abundance of street food markets and fine dining restaurants.
-The Thai capital is most famous for incredibly cheap and tasty street fare.
-Still, expats yearning for a taste of home will be catered for with more than 30 Michelin-starred restaurants serving cuisine from around the world at a slightly higher but still largely affordable cost.
+The Thai capital is most famous for its incredibly cheap and tasty street fare.
+Still, if you’re yearning for a taste of home, you’ll be catered for with more than 30 Michelin-starred restaurants serving cuisine from around the world at a slightly higher but still largely affordable cost.

 Cost of healthcare in Bangkok

-Bangkok, and Thailand as a whole, boast modern and relatively affordable healthcare services.
+Bangkok and Thailand as a whole have modern and relatively affordable healthcare services.
 As such, medical tourism has become one of the biggest industries in the country.
-Expats who are legally working in Bangkok can access the public healthcare system using the Universal Coverage Scheme (UCS).
-The quality of care at public healthcare facilities is generally adequate, but can vary throughout the city.
+Expats working in Bangkok may be eligible for the Social Security healthcare scheme, which is funded through payroll contributions.
+The quality of care at public healthcare facilities is generally adequate, but it can vary throughout the city.

 Cost of living in Bangkok chart

-Prices vary depending on the product and service provider.
-These are the average costs for Bangkok in September 2024.
+Prices are listed in Thai baht (THB) and may vary depending on the product and service provider.
+The list below shows average prices for Bangkok in October 2025.

 Big Mac MealTHB 200